1. The Wild and Scenic Rivers Act is 48 years old!

 2. Wild and Scenic Rivers have "Outstandingly Remarkable Values"

-In order to qualify for Wild and Scenic designation a river must be free-flowing and contain at least one "outstandingly remarkable value."
+To qualify for Wild and Scenic designation a river must be free-flowing and contain at least one "outstandingly remarkable value."

 These "Outstandingly Remarkable Values" or "ORVs" can be scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values.
 ORVs are not further defined and are judged based on resource professionals within the federal agencies (USFS, BLM, NPS, or US Fish & Wildlife Service).